Birches Head Academy - Organisations

 What support will there be for my child's/young person's overall wellbeing?

-The school’s pastoral care ensures that emotional wellbeing is provided for alongside academic progression.
-Each student has a Personal Tutor and all SEN students are assigned a Key Worker.
-Each Year Group has a Head of Year to ensure students’ wellbeing within the school.
-Students can be referred to the School Nurse or School Counsellor for additional support and can also be referred to outside agencies such as CAMHS or for specialist counselling, such as the Dove Service, if needed.
+The Academy’s pastoral care ensures that emotional wellbeing is provided for alongside academic progression.
+Each pupil has a Tutor, Head of Learning and Learning Coach and where necessary, SEN students are assigned a Key Worker.
+Students can be referred to the Nurse for additional support and can also be referred to outside agencies such as CAMHS or for specialist counselling, such as the Dove Service, if needed.

 Alongside this the school runs an Anti-Bullying scheme and the School Council to ensure students have a say in the running of the school.
-The SEN department runs a club for vulnerable students at lunchtimes and an after school club to improve confidence and self-esteem and to help with homework/revision.
+The SEN department runs a club for vulnerable students at lunchtimes and a club to improve confidence and self-esteem and to help with homework/revision.

 What specialist services and expertise are available at or accessed by the setting?